andrewkingme/andrewkingme.github.io/_work/Revit-Revision-Cloud-Data-to-Excel-via-Dynamo.md

 matchingrevisionclouds = []
 referencingviews = []

-# Look for revision clouds on sheets.
+#Look for revision clouds on sheets.
 if revisionsonsheets == True:
     for sheet in sheetinput:
-		for sheetelement in FilteredElementCollector(DocumentManager.Instance.CurrentDBDocument, sheet.Id):
+        for sheetelement in FilteredElementCollector(DocumentManager.Instance.CurrentDBDocument, sheet.Id).OfCategory(BuiltInCategory.OST_RevisionClouds):
             for revisioncloud in revisioncloudinput:
                 if sheetelement.Id == revisioncloud.Id:
                     matchingsheets.append(sheet)
                     matchingrevisionclouds.append(revisioncloud)
                     referencingviews.append(sheet)

-# Look for revision clouds in views on sheets.
+#Look for revision clouds in views on sheets.
 if revisionsinviewsonsheets == True:
     for sheet in sheetinput:
         if DocumentManager.Instance.CurrentUIApplication.Application.VersionName == "Autodesk Revit 2014":
             for viewport in sheet.GetAllViewports():
                 for view in [DocumentManager.Instance.CurrentDBDocument.GetElement(viewport)]:
                     for viewid in [DocumentManager.Instance.CurrentDBDocument.GetElement(view.ViewId)]:
-						for viewelement in FilteredElementCollector(DocumentManager.Instance.CurrentDBDocument, viewid.Id):
+                        for viewelement in FilteredElementCollector(DocumentManager.Instance.CurrentDBDocument, viewid.Id).OfCategory(BuiltInCategory.OST_RevisionClouds):
                             for revisioncloud in revisioncloudinput:
                                 if viewelement.Id == revisioncloud.Id:
                                     matchingsheets.append(sheet)
                                     matchingrevisionclouds.append(revisioncloud)
                                     referencingviews.append(viewid)
         else:
             for viewport in sheet.GetAllPlacedViews():
                 for view in [DocumentManager.Instance.CurrentDBDocument.GetElement(viewport)]:
-					for viewelement in FilteredElementCollector(DocumentManager.Instance.CurrentDBDocument, view.Id):
+                    for viewelement in FilteredElementCollector(DocumentManager.Instance.CurrentDBDocument, view.Id).OfCategory(BuiltInCategory.OST_RevisionClouds):
                         for revisioncloud in revisioncloudinput:
                             if viewelement.Id == revisioncloud.Id:
                                 matchingsheets.append(sheet)
                                 matchingrevisionclouds.append(revisioncloud)
                                 referencingviews.append(view)

-# Assign output to the OUT variable.
+#Assign output to the OUT variable.
 OUT = matchingsheets, matchingrevisionclouds, referencingviews
 {% endhighlight %}

-### Dynamo Graph: Part 2
+### Dynamo Definition: Part 2

-Part 2 of the graph extracts the relevant parameter values, builds an itemized list, and sends it to Excel.
+Part 2 of the definition extracts the relevant parameter values, builds an itemized list, sorts the list, and sends it to Excel.

 {% include image.html image="Revit-Revision-Cloud-Data-to-Excel-via-Dynamo-001b.png" %}

-### Complete Dynamo Graph
+### Complete Dynamo Definition

 Here it is all together.
-Simple, efficient output of relevant revision cloud data.
+Simple, efficient output of Revit revision cloud data.

 {% include image.html image="Revit-Revision-Cloud-Data-to-Excel-via-Dynamo-001.png" %}

-*Post updated to reflect Version 0.5 on 16 Feb 2016.*
+*Post updated to reflect Version 0.6 on 25 Feb 2016.*